mozilla-bteam/bmo/docs/en/rst/api/core/v1/component.rst

 Components
 ==========

-This part of the Bugzilla API look at individual components and update their information.
+This part of the Bugzilla API looks at individual components and also allows updating their information.

 .. _rest_get_component: